-- The allocation to an individual asset class may vary by +/- 5% from the benchmark allocation shown, but not below 0% or more than 100% for an individual asset class: - Where an option does not currently have a benchmark allocation to Cash, an allocation of up to 5% may be introduced; and

-• The overall allocation to growth assets and defensive assets may vary by +/- 10% from the allocation shown.
+- The allocation to an individual asset class may vary by +/- 5% from the benchmark allocation shown, but not below 0% or more than 100% for an individual asset class: - Where an option does not currently have a benchmark allocation to Cash, an allocation of up to 5% may be introduced; and - The overall allocation to growth assets and defensive assets may vary by +/- 10% from the allocation shown.

-- REST's Trustee reserves the right to vary the asset allocations, including the benchmarks and ranges, of all or any of the investment options, introduce new options or close existing options without prior notice. - Pension returns only. - 1 Aim This is the goal or objective of the investment option. - 2 Investment return objective This is what the Trustee uses to determine asset allocation.
+REST's Trustee reserves the right to vary the asset allocations, including the benchmarks and ranges, of all or any of the investment options, introduce new options or close existing options without prior notice.

+- Pension returns only. - 1 Aim This is the goal or objective of the investment option. - 2 Investment return objective This is what the Trustee uses to determine asset allocation.
 It is also used to measure if the investment objective is met.
 It is not a guaranteed rate of return.

-Diversified High Growth Strong returns over the longer term by investing in a diversified mix of assets weighted towards shares and other growth assets.
+Balanced Diversified High Growth A good balance of risk and return by investing in approximately equal proportions of growth assets and defensive assets.
+Strong returns over the longer term by investing in a diversified mix of assets weighted towards shares and other growth assets.
 Maximise returns over the long-term by investing predominantly in growth assets.
+CPI + 2% pa over the medium-term (rolling 6 year periods).
 CPI + 3% pa over the long-term (rolling 10 year periods).
 CPI + 4% pa over the very long-term (rolling 12 year periods).

+45% defensive, 55% growth.

-20% defensive, 80% growth.
-5% defensive, 95% growth.
-Australian and overseas shares, property, infrastructure, alternative Australian and overseas shares, property, infrastructure and alternative assets.
+A mix of shares and bonds (both Australian and overseas), property, infrastructure, alternative assets and cash.